AOC breaks her fundraising record in crusade to take on DCCC

 She’s raised money directly for certain swing-district members of Congress but has bucked the party establishment by also endorsing primary challengers for her Democratic colleagues.

 In launching her new leadership PAC, on Jan.
-11, AOC said the effort will allow her to campaign to help her hand-picked candidates who may be shunned by the DCCC.
+11, AOC said the effort will allow her to fund her hand-picked candidates who may be shunned by the DCCC.

 And again on Friday, her campaign took another dig at the DCCC.